davwright3/au_ootp_tournament_utilities/README.md

 - By default, your target folders and files will be set to C:\, you will need to use the Edit Settings menu to move them

-- It is recommended that you set up a Raw Data and Ready Data folder (or similar names) and set your initial_target_folder and initial data folders to these
+- I recommended that you set up a Raw Data and Ready Data folder (or similar names) and set your initial_target_folder and initial data folders to these

   - The initial_target_folder is where the template will be sent to when you use the "New File" command in the File Processing App